S12 highway (Georgia): Upgrade to motorway

-The project is divided in four lots and is part of the major East-West Highway project to create an international (east-west) transport corridor through Georgia, connecting Azerbaijan and Armenia with Turkey.
-The East-West Highway project also includes motorway upgrades of the S1 between Tbilisi and Samtredia, the S2 between Grigoleti and the Turkish border at Sarpi (part motorway, part single carriageway/super-two), the S4 between Rustavi and the Azerbaijani border (motorway), and the S7 to the Armenian border (motorway).
+The European Union supported the project with a European Investment Bank loan and a grant.
+The S12 upgrade was part of the East-West Highway project to create an international (east-west) transport corridor through Georgia, connecting Azerbaijan and Armenia with Turkey.
+The project included motorway upgrades of the S1 between Tbilisi and Samtredia, the S2 between Grigoleti and the Turkish border at Sarpi (part motorway, part single carriageway), the S4 between Rustavi and the Azerbaijani border (motorway), and the S7 to the Armenian border (motorway).